sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/cyclic_groups.md

 $3 \bmod 50 = 3, 3^3 \bmod 50 = 27, 3^7 \bmod 50 = 37, 3^9 \bmod 50 = 33$,
 $3^{11} \bmod 50 = 47, 3^{13} \bmod 50 = 23, 3^{17} \bmod 50 = 13, 3^{19} \bmod 50 = 17$

 We should keep in mind that Theorem 4.2 and its corollaries apply only to elements of finite order.
+Also, $U(n)$ need *not* be cyclic in general.

 ## Classification of Subgroups of Cyclic Groups